aadya940/chainopy/docs/source/index.rst

 Examples
 --------

-You can see example usage of chainopy here: `example notebook`_.
+You can see example usage of chainopy here:`example notebook <../../examples/demo.ipynb>`_.
-   .. _example notebook ../../examples/demo.ipynb

 Autosummary
 -----------